WHO WE ARE

 - Jump Alberta will effectively serve member athletes and horses participating in hunter, jumper and equitation in Alberta

 Shannon Haney lives in Calgary, AB and owns a successful hunter/jumper/equitation training program.
 When she’s not at the barn or a horse show, she also consults for procurement for oil & gas service firms.

 Shannon grew up on a farm in Southern Alberta, checking cows and racing ponies before she took up show jumping in junior high.
 Her dream horse show?
-Any Olympic venue.
+Anywhere sunny with palm trees.

-Based out of Calgary, Haley Ciarla is a consultant and mom to two girls, Giada and Bianca.
-Haley’s love affair with horses began at age 10 after moving from Edmonton to Calgary.
-A neighbour’s pony that she was riding bareback took off through the field – Haley survived, and has been involved with horses ever since.
-In her spare time, Haley loves traveling and watching her girls at horse shows.
+Based out of Calgary, Hailey Ciarla is a consultant and mom to two girls, Giada and Bianca.
+Hailey’s love affair with horses began at age 10 after moving from Edmonton to Calgary.
+A neighbour’s pony that she was riding bareback took off through the field – Hailey survived, and has been involved with horses ever since.
+In her spare time, Hailey loves traveling and watching her girls at horse shows.

 Based out of Airdrie, AB, Michelle James is a horse mom and office manager at Bar J Heavy Mechanical.
 Michelle was previously a successful instructor and trainer, but took a break in 2016 to raise her family.
 She still enjoys showing as an amateur and her dream horse show to attend is the Central Park Horse Show in Manhattan.

 In her spare time, Michelle enjoys any and all comedy movies, and can be found dreaming of vacations to her favourite destination: Puerto Vallarta, Mexico.

 Cheree is a Jump Alberta board member.

 Caroline Jones lives and works in Calgary, AB as VP of Tournament Operations at Rocky Mountain Show Jumping.
 She first got involved with horses after her mother signed her up for lessons at age 12, and the rest is history.